zampat/neteye4/monitoring/monitoring-plugins/database/mssql/README.md

 [General Plugin documentation is found here](https://labs.consol.de/nagios/check_mssql_health/)

-**NetEye 3:** A dedicated Monarch Profile is installed automatically and imporable in section "profiles"
+**NetEye 3:** A dedicated Monarch Profile is installed automatically and importable in section "profiles"

 **NetEye 4:** Default service templates are installed when [installing the monitoring template library for NetEye 4](../../../../doc/monitoring_templates.md)